 And essentially, free you from the chains of the “Man.”
 Fight the Power!!

 If you stay patient, maintain discipline, and commit to constant improvement, then your results today as a forex noob will probably be nothing compared to the results of the trader you will become after years grinding it out in the markets.

 Always remember that opportunities for good trades occur ALMOST EVERY SINGLE DAY!

-No need to rush into bad trades.
+No need to rush into bad currency trades.
 They will only set you back from reaching your goals.

 Stick to your best ideas and setups, and if they don’t come that session, just wait for the next.